-If the student fails the first attempt of the final exam, there is one retake opportunity in he examination period.
+If the student fails the first attempt of the final exam, there is one retake opportunity in the examination period.

 Seen examination 0%

 Unseen examination 100%

 Coursework (no examination) 0%

-13. Timetabled examination required NO
+13. Timetabled examination NO

+required

 14. Length of exam Midterm exam 75 minutes, final exam 120 minutes